Political Science

 The MC Experience

-The Department of History and Political Science at Mississippi College strives to inspire our students to greater intellectual curiosity and stronger commitment to Christian and democratic ideals.
+The Department of History and Political Science at Mississippi College strives to inspire our students to greater intellectual curiosity and a stronger commitment to Christian and democratic ideals.
 Students explore the historical progress of civilization and the diverse philosophies of government.
 In so doing, they build their skills in critical thinking and their knowledge about the world we inhabit.
 Faculty members are accomplished teachers, having received several prestigious teaching awards.
 They’re also productive scholars, remaining active in professional organizations, publishing historical writing and research, and attending professional conferences to present research to their peers.

 What You’ll Do